 RESRAD-BUILD is a computer code designed for analyzing radiation exposures resulting from occupying a building contaminated with radioactive materials or housing contaminated equipment or furniture, as well as from remediating the contamination.

 The RESRAD-BUILD code includes a user-friendly interface to facilitate data entry, performing calculations, displaying calculation results, and accessing general and context-specific help.
 Relative positions of contamination sources and receptors are displayed graphically to assist in locations specification.
-The code contains different ICRP-30 or ICRP-60 based dose conversion factors and cancer risk slope factors libraries for selection.
+The code contains both ICRP-38 and ICRP‑107 transformation data and allows users to select corresponding dose coefficients and cancer risk slope factors libraries.
 In addition, deterministic and probabilistic sensitivity analyses can be conducted easily on most of the input parameters.

 The RESRAD-BUILD code is approved by NRC for use to evaluate contaminated buildings involved in decommissioning and license termination.
 It can also be applied to release slightly contaminated structures or properties involved in the authorized release process to save remediation and disposal cost and effort.